Browse by Medical Category

 BRAF-mutant colorectal cancer

 KRAS is the most commonly mutated oncogene in human cancer, mutated in ~20% of all cancers, including pancreatic (~90%) and colorectal cancers (~40%).
 Currently no effective therapies exist for KRAS-mutant cancers, likely because KRAS itself has proven difficult to target directly with small molecules.
 Our current work focuses on identifying novel target pathways in KRAS-mutant cancers through hypothesis-based and large-scale pooled RNA interference screening approaches, with the goal of developing new targeted therapy combination approaches for KRAS-mutant cancers.
 Recently, through a pooled RNA interference drug screen, we identiﬁed combined targeting of BCL-XL and MEK as a promising therapeutic strategy that leads to dramatic tumor regressions in KRAS-mutant mouse tumor models (Cancer Cell, 2013).
+We have also identified adaptive feedback signals that impede the ability of MEK inhibotors to suppress MAPK signaling.
 We have expanded these approaches to identify other potentially effective targets in KRAS-mutant cancers.

 The overall goal of our research is to develop improved treatments for patients with gastrointestinal cancers and to identify molecular markers that may help us identify those patients most likely to respond to a given therapy.
 As such, our laboratory takes a highly translational approach to bringing new therapeutic strategies into the clinic for evaluation in novel clinical trials.
 Based on our observations, we have launched several clinical trials of BRAF inhibitor combinations in BRAF-mutant colorectal cancers that are showing increased efficacy (J Clinical Oncology, 2015).
 We have also developed a clinical trial combining the BCL-XL/BCL-2 inhibitor navitoclax with the MEK inhibitor trametinib in KRAS-mutant cancers.

 To guide our laboratory investigations, we are utilizing key clinical specimens, including tumor biopsies and patient-derived tumor models to understand how tumors become resistant to therapy.
 We also utilize serial blood collections for circulating tumor DNA analysis to monitor the tumor heterogeneity and clonal dynamics associated with the emergence of therapeutic resistance.
-(Cancer Discovery 2015, Nature Medicine 2015, Cancer Discovery 2016, Cancer Discovery 2017.)
+(Cancer Discovery 2015, Nature Medicine 2015, Cancer Discovery 2016, Cancer Discovery 2017; Cancer Discovery 2018).

 Postdoctoral Position (1)